-STRATEGIC OBJECTIVE RISK RISK OWNERS KEY CONTROLS AND MITIGATING STRATEGIES RISK MOVEMENT EXAMPLE KEY RISK INDICATORS THRIVING COMMUNITIES HEALTH, SAFETY AND ENVIRONMENT Non-compliance with Health & Safety standards and Environmental regulations could put our people and the Group Health, Safety and Environmental Dedicated in-house team operating across the Group to ensure compliance of appropriate Health and Safety standards supported by external professional expertise. - Annual Injury Incidence Rate (AIIR) (see page 252) environment at risk.
+STRATEGIC OBJECTIVE RISK RISK OWNERS KEY CONTROLS AND MITIGATING STRATEGIES RISK MOVEMENT EXAMPLE KEY RISK INDICATORS THRIVING COMMUNITIES HEALTH, SAFETY AND ENVIRONMENT Non-compliance with Health & Safety standards and Environmental regulations could put our people and the Group Health, Safety and Environmental Dedicated in-house team operating across the Group to ensure compliance of appropriate Health and Safety standards supported by external professional expertise. - Annual Injury Incidence Rate (AIIR) (see page 252) ^ environment at risk.
 Director HS&E Assurance Audits.
-HS&E Assurance Audita outcomes BUILDING RESPONSIBLY Monthly Divisional HS&E Leadership meetings.
-Audits outcomes'Near Miss' statistics • Group and Regional HS&E Leadership meetings.
-VALUING PEOPLE Internal and external training provided to all employees.
-OV beoble ISO 14001 environmental management system covering all business operations.
+HS&E Assurance Audits outcomes 'Near Miss' statistics BUILDING RESPONSIBLY Monthly Divisional HS&E Leadership meetings. · Group and Regional HS&E Leadership meetings. .
+Tour most statistics VALUING PEOPLE Internal and external training provided to all employees.
+L beoble ISO 14001 environmental management system covering all business operations.
 Divisional Construction (Design and Management) Regulation (CDM) inspections carried out to assess our compliance with our client duties under CDM.
 Health and Safety discussion at both Group and divisional level board meetings supported by performance information.
 CDM competency accreditation requirement as a minimum for contractor selection process.
-Regular monitoring and reporting on environmental performance.
-BUILDING CYBER SECURITY Chief Information Cyber Awareness campaigns. • La Level of instances RESPONSIBLY Failure of the Group's IT systems and the security of our internal systems, data and our websites can have significant impact to our business.
-Officer Communication of IT policy and procedures to all employees. reported in the media Regular systems back up and storage of data offsite.
-Penetration test results The risk of cyber attacks and data and systems breaches Web access allowed list. increased across the UK business landscape and therefore ourselves.
-Our risk was mitigated in part by our investment Internal IT security specialists. in further IT security measures during the year.
+Regular monitoring and reporting on environmental performance. ^ -····- CYBER SECURITY Failure of the Group's IT systems and the security of our internal systems, data and our websites can have significant impact to our business.
+Chief Information Officer Cyber Awareness campaigns.
+Level of instances BUILDING RESPONSIBLY Communication of IT policy and procedures to all employees. reported in • Penetration results reported in the media Regular systems back up and storage of data offsite.
+The risk of cyber attacks and data and systems breaches increased across the UK business landscape and therefore ourselves.
+Our risk was mitigated in part by our investment in further IT security measures during the year.
+Web access allowed list.
+Internal IT security specialists.
 New Security Operation Centre.
 Use of third party entity to test the Group's cyber security systems and other proactive approach for cyber security including Cyber Essentials Plus accreditation.
 Compulsory GDPR and IT security online training to all employees within our business.
 Cyber Insurance.
-THRIVING LAND PROCUREMENT The ability to purchase land suitable for our products and Group Chief Executive and Proactive monitoring of the market conditions to implement a clear defined strategy at both Group and divisional level.
-1 Forward land pull through (see page 86) COMMONTTES The ability to purchase land suitable for our products and the timing of future land purchases are fundamental to the Group's future performance.
-BUILDING RESPONSIBLY This has increased slightly during the year due to the impact of regulatory requirements.
-Managing Director (Harrow Estates) Experienced and knowledgeable personnel in our land, planning and technical teams. • Owned land holding years (see page 9) RESPONSIBLY Appropriate investment in strategic land programme supported by specialist Group team.
-Land offer statistics Effective use of our Land Bank Management system to support the land acquisition process.
+THRIVING COMMUNITIES LAND PROCUREMENT The ability to purchase land suitable for our products and Group Chief Executive and Proactive monitoring of the market conditions to implement a clear defined strategy at both Group and divisional level.
+1 Forward land pull through (see page 86) BUILDING the timing of future land purchases are fundamental to the Group's future performance.
+This has increased slightly during the year due to the impact of regulatory requirements.
+Managing Director (Harrow Estates) t Experienced and knowledgeable personnel in our land, planning and technical teams.
+Owned land holding years (see page 9) RESPONSIBLY Appropriate investment in strategic land programme supported by specialist Group team. • Land offer s Land offer statistics Effective use of our Land Bank Management system to support the land acquisition process.
 Close monitoring of progress of relevant Local Plans.
 Peer review by Legal Directors and use of third party legal resources for larger site acquisitions to reduce risk.
-Monitoring of emerging legislation to inform land assessments and purchase terms.